Dividing Fractions: Mastering the Art with Word Problems

 Why Does "Keep, Change, Flip" Work?

 The "keep, change, flip" method isn't just a trick; it's based on sound mathematical principles.
 Remember that dividing by a number is the same as multiplying by its reciprocal.
-The reciprocal of a fraction is simply the fraction flipped upside down.
-Therefore, dividing by a fraction is equivalent to multiplying by its reciprocal.
+Think about it: the reciprocal of a fraction is simply the fraction flipped upside down.
+Which means, dividing by a fraction is equivalent to multiplying by its reciprocal.
 This explains why the "flip" step works.

 To see this more formally, consider this: a/b ÷ c/d = (a/b) × (d/c) = (a x d) / (b x c).
 This confirms that the process is mathematically sound.